Amey-Thakur/APPLIED-MATHEMATICS-III/README.md

 **Connect**: [GitHub](https://github.com/Amey-Thakur) · [LinkedIn](https://www.linkedin.com/in/amey-thakur)

+### Acknowledgments

+Special gratitude to [Dr. Subir Rao](https://www.linkedin.com/in/dr-subir-r-7ba04610/), whose exceptional teaching of Applied Mathematics profoundly shaped my understanding and appreciation of the subject.
+His clear explanations, methodical approach, and ability to make complex mathematical concepts accessible ignited a genuine curiosity for problem-solving that remains with me today.
+The principles and techniques he taught continue to guide my analytical thinking, and his dedication to student learning exemplifies the transformative power of great teaching.

-Special thanks to the faculty members, mentors, and peers who contributed to this learning experience.
+I am also grateful to the faculty members, mentors, and peers who contributed to this learning experience.

 ---